 - Targeted Outreach – Offers audience-specific information about the benefits of recovery, effectiveness of treatment, and tips to overcome challenges during the recovery process.

 - Media Outreach – Provides instructions to plan and promote Recovery Month activities and events, as well as templates to customize and send to local and online media outlets.

 - Resources – Provides resources to help plan and prepare for Recovery Month events, including tips to cultivate partnerships with other organizations.

-- Join the Voices for Recovery – Presents a snapshot of individuals on different recovery pathways after experiencing a mentaland/or substance use disorder.
+- Join the Voices for Recovery – Presents a snapshot of individuals on different recovery pathways speaking up and reaching out to openly discuss mental and/or substance use disorders.